 13 May 2019 by Christina Sharp

-Travel Insurance is designed to protect you against unforeseen financial loss connected with your holiday or trip.
+Travel insurance is designed to protect you against unforeseen financial loss connected with your holiday or trip.
 So why choose a policy with a high excess that means you won’t be covered for those costs?
 It may be slightly cheaper, but you could be wishing you’d paid a bit more for a lower excess.
 Or better still opt for an Excess Waiver.
 Many policies offer an Excess Waiver for those who prefer to have no excess.
 So if you make a claim that is accepted, the policy will pay out the full amount with a nil Excess deduction.
-The cost of an excess waiver is usually per person.
-With Globelink you can waive the excess for an additional premium if you are aged under 70 and select a Single Trip Comprehensive, Annual Multi Trip, or Winter Sports Policy.
+The cost of an Excess Waiver is usually per person.
+With Globelink you can waive the excess for an additional premium if you are aged under 70 and select a Single Trip Comprehensive, Annual Multi Trip, or Winter Sports policy.
 This means if you need to make a claim, you have the total peace of mind that no excess will be deducted from any successful claims settlement.
-You can simply add Excess Waiver Cover as one of the Additional Extra Options when you purchase.
+You can simply add Excess Waiver сover as one of the additional extra options when you purchase.

 Excess Waiver is usually pretty inexpensive so it’s always worth considering.

 Wherever you buy your travel insurance, be sure to read beyond the highlights to check its the right cover for you and the trip you are taking.

 Due to COVID-19 travel restrictions, we’re temporarily not offering NEW SINGLE TRIP policies.
 You can still buy our ANNUAL cover, or an ‘ALREADY TRAVELLING’ policy if you’re currently away.
 Or you can visit our travel insurance partners for a SINGLE TRIP quote.
 Click here for transfer to their website.